ducakar/TextureReplacer/README.md

 Notes
 -----
+* Try to keep widths and heights of all textures powers of two.
+Non-power-of-two textures are not handled well in some cases and cannot be compressed.
-* Texture compression and mipmap generation are disabled if TextureCompressor is detected.
-Those features are then left to TextureCompressor which is a more specialised mod for that purpose.
+* By default, internal texture compression and mipmap generation is disabled when TextureCompressor is detected.
+Those features are then left to TextureCompressor which is a more specialised mod for those purposes.
 * The planet textures being replaced are the high-altitude textures, which are also used in the map mode and in the tracking station.
 When getting closer to the surface those textures are slowly interpolated into the high-resolution ones that cannot be replaced by this plugin.
-* KSP never generates mipmaps for PNGs and JPEGs by itself.
-TextureReplacer fixes this by generating mipmaps for PNGs and JPEGs whose paths contain substrings specified in the configuration file.
-Other images are omitted to prevent generating mipmaps for UI icons used by various plugins and thus making them blurry when not using the full texture quality.
+* KSP never generates mipmaps for PNGs and JPEGs.
+TextureReplacer fixes this by generating mipmaps under paths specified in the configuration file.
+Other images are omitted to avoid making UI icons of various plugins blurry when not using the full texture quality.
-* If there is no IVA suit replacement the EVA suit texture is used for atmospheric EVAs.
-Helmet and jetpack are still removed though.
 * KSP can only load TGAs with RGB or RGBA colours.